Blanchard's transsexualism typology: Clinical relevance

-Activist and law professor Florence Ashley writes that the autogynephilia concept has been "discredited", and that Bailey's and Blanchard's work "has long been criticised for perpetuating stereotypes and prejudices against trans women, notably suggesting that LGBQ trans women's primary motivation for transitioning is sexual arousal."

-Typology and clinical relevance

-At its core, the theory proposes a typology of transgender women into two distinct classes based on sexual orientation, with consequential differences such as childhood femininity and age of first recognition of dysphoria.
-A body of research finds average group differences between gynephilic and androphilic trans women on these traits, which supporters argue supports a typology.
+A body of research finds average group differences between gynephilic and androphilic trans women, which supporters argue supports a typology.
 However, the clinical relevance of the theory is not clear.
-Nuttbrock et al. replicate some, but not all previously reported differences and conclude that the inconsistent differences shows that a classification of trans women based on sexuality is "fundamentally limited".
+Nuttbrock et al. replicated some, but not all previously reported differences and conclude that the inconsistent differences shows that a classification of trans women based on sexuality is "fundamentally limited".
 Similarly, Veale points out that the observed group differences do not demonstrate that such differences are typological–belonging to two distinct and mutually exclusive types–rather than dimensional.
 In a 2014 study, she used three different taxometric procedures to assess the structure of correlation data, finding that the observed differences were more reflective of a latent dimensional structure than a typology.

-Supporters of the typology claim that the typology provide useful clinical descriptions that predict clinical outcomes.
+Supporters of the typology claim that the typology provides useful clinical descriptions that predict clinical outcomes.
 In contrast, Nieder et al. 2016 reviewed the scientific literature on transgender populations and found that "empirically there is no link between sexual orientation and outcome of transition-related health care for trans adults".
 Sexuality is now considered clinically relevant in transgender care only insofar as it impacts minority stress.
-Among professionals who work with transgender patients, autogynephilic and associated theories are often referred to as "discredited" or "unsupported by scientific evidence".
+Among professionals who work with transgender patients, autogynephilic and associated theories are often considered discredited or unsupported by scientific evidence.